 - Voice and vocal cord dysfunction

-Pediatric rehab services span the continuum of care, from the acute inpatient hospital setting to outpatient care.
-Each child is cared for by a coordinated team of therapists whose goal is to improve functional outcomes while creating a safe and fun way for children to improve cognition, physical status and social skills.
+Pediatric rehab services are available in the hospital setting and in outpatient locations.
+Each child is cared for by a coordinated team of therapists whose goal is to improve function while creating a safe and fun way for children to strengthen their cognitive, physical and social skills.

 - A comprehensive team approach to maximize skills for daily living and recreation